Predicting Choice from Information Costs: Knowing Costs Only: An Impossibility Result

-\cite{caplin2021rationally} prove a specialization of Part (ii) for the case in which $\icost$ is posterior separable and when all SCRs in the interior of $\SCR$ have a finite cost.
+\cite{caplin2021rationally} prove a specialization of Proposition~\ref{prop: dense set of rationalizable SCRs} for the case in which $\icost$ is posterior separable and when all SCRs in the interior of $\SCR$ have a finite cost.
 Their argument constructs a utility function that rationalizes an interior $\scr$ by choosing $\ut_{a}$ to be an appropriate member of $\icostd$'s subdifferential at $\posterior_{a}^{\scr}$.
 This construction suggests a connection between the subdifferentials of $\icostd$ and $\cost$ whenever $\icost$ happens to be posterior separable.
-In section \ref{sec: discussion}, we discuss this connection in more detail.
+In section \ref{sec: discussion}, we discuss this connection in greater detail.

 One potential concern with Proposition \ref{prop: dense set of rationalizable SCRs} is that it could be driven by indifference.
 For an extreme example, suppose learning is free; that is, $\icost(\ip) = 0$ for all $\ip$.
 In this case, only utility functions that do not depend on the agent's action (meaning $\ut_{a} = \ut_{a'}$ for all $a,a'$) can rationalize a conditionally full-support SCR.
-Such indifference seems problematic, for two reasons.
-First, indifference allows a negligible set of utilities to rationalize many SCRs, allowing one to obtain substantive behavioral predictions by ruling out utilities that are in some sense rare.
-Second, indifference leaves open the possibility of obtaining meaningful restriction on choices via the introduction of an appropriate way to refine optimal behavior.
+Such indifference seems problematic, because it leaves open the possibility of obtaining meaningful restriction on choices via the introduction of an appropriate way to refine optimal behavior.

 Next, we state some assumptions under which one can rationalize essentially every SCR without relying on indifference.